Advice On Claiming Compensation For Being Stabbed

 You can find out if you are eligible to claim compensation for being stabbed through the CICA by speaking to our advisors.
 If our team have decided you have a valid claim, they can connect you with one of our dedicated criminal injury solicitors.

-• No fees to pay for the solicitor to start work on the claim.
+- No solicitor fees to pay to start work on the claim.

-• There will also be no fees for that work during the actual claims process.
+- There will also be no solicitor fees for that work during the actual claims process.

-• Finally, if the claim fails, there will be no fees to pay for their services.
+- Finally, if the claim fails, there will be no solicitor fees to pay at all.

 If you win the claim, you will receive criminal injuries compensation.
-A percentage of this compensation will make up the solicitor’s success fee.
-As the percentage for success fees is capped by The Conditional Fee Agreements Order 2013, you will keep the majority of any compensation that is awarded.
+A percentage of this compensation will make up the solicitor’s success fee as a payment for the work done on your case.
+As the percentage for success fees is capped by The Conditional Fee Agreements Order 2013, you will keep the majority of any compensation you receive.

 Contact Us